 Demands and goals

-Terre des Hommes and German Alliance Children's soldiers make demands on international politics and the federal government to improve the situation of child soldiers.
+Terre des Hommes and the German Alliance Against Child Soldiers are calling on international policymakers and the German government to improve the situation of child soldiers.

 1. “Straight 18”

-Children under the age of 18 may neither be recruited or forcibly recruited or used as soldiers.
-This applies regardless of the function and whether you wear a weapon.
-All girls and boys under the age of 18 have to be released from armies and armed groups.
-In principle, under 18-year-olds must not be advertised for armies or armed groups.
-This also applies to the Bundeswehr, who has recruited and advertises 17-year-olds.
+Children under 18 years of age may not be recruited, either voluntarily or forcibly, or deployed as soldiers.
+This applies regardless of their role and whether they carry a weapon.
+All girls and boys under 18 must be discharged from armies and armed groups.
+Furthermore, it is generally prohibited to recruit those under 18 into armies or armed groups.
+This also applies to the German Armed Forces (Bundeswehr ), which continues to recruit 17-year-olds and advertise among schoolchildren.

 2. Punishment of the responsible